 More about me

-I have ten parish councils to support which is a real challenge in itself and I attend as many meetings as I can.
-I have been given council cabinet responsibilities for Learning and Schools Effectiveness and I am delighted to have been appointed as a member of the South Downs National Park Authority.
+I have several parish councils to support which is a real challenge in itself and I attend as many meetings as I can.
+I have held council cabinet responsibilities for transport and environment, education and now for business services across the county in my capacity as Deputy Leader.

 I have successfully completed post-graduate studies in local governance.